Brihadaranyaka Upanishad: Fifth and sixth chapters

 The fifth and sixth chapters of Brihadaranyaka Upanishad are known as Khila Khanda, which literally means "supplementary section, or appendix".
 Each brahmanam in the supplement is small except the fourteenth.
 This section, suggests Paul Deussen, was likely written later to clarify and add ideas considered important in that later age.

 Some brahmanams in the last section of Brihadaranyaka Upanishad, such as the second and third brahmanam in fifth chapter, append ethical theories, while fourth brahmanam in the fifth chapter asserts that "empirical reality and truth is Brahman".
 In the fourth brahmanam of sixth chapter, sexual rituals between a husband and wife are described to conceive and celebrate the birth of a child.

 Teachings

-The Bṛhadāraṇyaka Upaniṣad has been an important work in Vedanta and it discusses many early concepts and theories foundational to Hinduism such as karma, Atman-Brahman, the afterlife, etc.
+The Brihadaranyaka Upanishad has been an important work in Vedanta and it discusses many early concepts and theories foundational to Hinduism such as karma, Atman-Brahman, the afterlife, etc.

 Creation

-The Bṛhadāraṇyaka contains various passages which discuss the beginning of the universe and its creation.
+The Brihadaranyaka contains various passages which discuss the beginning of the universe and its creation.
 A key figure in this process is the deity Prajapati, who creates the world through liturgical recitation, priestly sacrifice, dividing up his own body, copulation, giving birth to various devas and demons.

 The verse 1.4.1 on the creation states: "in the beginning this world was just a single body (atman) shaped like a man.
 He looked around and saw nothing but himself."
-The Bṛhadāraṇyaka goes on to state that this single body became afraid and wanted to have a companion, so he split his body into two, made a wife and copulated with her to create all living beings.
+The Brihadaranyaka goes on to state that this single body became afraid and wanted to have a companion, so he split his body into two, made a wife and copulated with her to create all living beings.